Mathipe98/TDT4140_project/README.md

 ## Installation

+### 1. Cloning the repository and creating a virtual environment

 The source code of the application is hosted at [GitLab](https://gitlab.stud.iie.ntnu.no/tdt4140-2020/52).
 Download the project repository and enter it by running the following commands in your preferred shell (CMD/PowerShell in Windows, Bash in Mac/Linux):

 ```